colbyfayock/space-jelly-store-workshop/lessons/02 - Add a Grid of Products with Images to a Next.js React App/README.md

 * Add a shadow to the product image when hovering over a card
 * Whatever else you'd like!

+> 👋 **Hey!
+Quick Note**
+>
+> These styles won't persist to the next lesson, but this can be good practice to learn how to make CSS changes inside of a Next.js app.

 #### Where We'll Make Changes
 * `styles/Home.module.css`